22 Solo Things To Do In Seoul For An Unforgettable Trip

 Ihwa Mural Village is a small neighbourhood with lots of murals.
 I loved walking around and taking photos.
 The area has a few places to eat, but it’s more about the murals.

 I feel the area is nicer when the weather is warm, so you can actually sit outside and walk around.
+This area is still a bit of a hidden gem for most tourists, so you won’t find it overcrowded.

-3. Nanta Theater Show Myeongdong
+3. Nanta Theatre Show Myeongdong

-It’s set in a hectic kitchen and the story follows a group of chefs thrown into hilarious turmoil as they chop, stir, and drum their way through the madness.
+It’s set in a hectic kitchen, and the story follows a group of chefs thrown into hilarious turmoil as they chop, stir, and drum their way through the madness.
 The high-energy show has humour, beats, and moments that will leave you smiling.

 4. Dark Side of the City Ghost Walking Tour